Opeyemi-Albert/ConveniencyStoreI/README.md

-# ConviencyStoreProject
+# ConvenienceStoreProject

-A. Modelled a convenience store using OOP Concepts
+A. I modelled a convenience store using OOP Concepts:

-1 Staff
+1. Staff

         a.
 Manager

-2.     b.
+        b.
 Cashier

-3. Customers
+2. Customers

-4. Products
+3. Products

 B. Each of these players has various functions/actions which they can perform

-a A Manager can hire a cashier
+a Manager can hire a cashier

 b.
 A Cashier sells products to customers and dispenses receipts

 c.
 Customers can buy products from the store

+      Testing
 C. Carried out tests to cover the methods as well as the conditions/procedures that the methods employ.